crotis/Kittens/README.md

 The Application:

 	I currently have the application working as a SPA (single-page-application).
+	The components are structured into a single paged application in 'index.js' using React libraries (Router, Route, IndexRoute & hashHistory).

-Each component (Kittens, Paste and Info) are imported into the 'Layout' component which handles the overall layout of the application.
+	The 'Layout' component simply handles the overall layout of all other components:

-	The 'Kittens' tab when loaded for the first time calls the Devtest API and retrieves the URL's.
-	This data is then saved into the components state, mapped and rendered.
-	When one of the Kitten images is clicked, the 'Paste' component is fired and will recieve the relevent image data.
-Currently the Paste component opens but the data is not recieved, Im currently working with 'React Flux' to make the data availible to the component and its not far from working!

-	The 'Paste' component will allow the user to input their credentials as well as to specify options such as (public/private, duration).
-The user can then create a new pastebin post from this data!
-If no data, or no user credentials are specified, the app will use defauls and/or an anonymous post.
-	Unfortunately currently the post aren't working, I ran into some issue with an 'Access-Control-Allow-Origin' error, which means you can't access the API from certain origins, (such as a localhost) which is what I've been using for development!
-I've gotten past the error but am still having issues with bad responses.
-I have gotten good responses and created pastes via API mapping using Postman but I have yet to do so in the application.
+	(Kitten, Info, Header and Footer).

+	The Kitten component is where the real fun happens.
+When this component mounts it automatically sends a GET request to DevTests API to receive the kitten paths.
+The JSON array is iterated through and img tages are created for each path and injected into the HTML.

+	The user is then able to click any of these images.
+Upon doing so a POST request is sent to the DevTest API and the response is made availible in the textarea's.
+This also required converting an array of characters to a string (which also got rid of all the commers in the response).
+I refactored this method into Util/Tools and imported it into the class.

-	The 'Info' component just provides a fun page to read this message, which is also in the 'README.md' file in the GitHub Repository.
+	The 'Info' component just provides a fun page to read this information, which is also in the 'README.md'file in the GitHub Repository.

 Further Development:

-		I am disappointed I did not get further in the 48 hours, however I plan on continuing the applications development and completing the following:
-			-FLUX data storage
-			-PasteBin Posts and displaying the response data such as the PasteBin link -Unit and Itegration Testing
+	I'm in the process of removing the' "undefined" in the textbox.
+I think the problem occurs when the components state updates after the second API call.
+	I usually add unit and integration tests to my code as I go (TDD style).
+Since I was using a new framework I thought this might be abit much to begin with.
+Though in retrospect I think it would of helped me rather than hindered me!
+Unfortunately I didn't get round to adding the tests.
+I have looked into testing using Enzym, Expect and Mocha and will be adding them over the next few days as well as cleaning up the code and improving the API.